PaaBliiTo/eloqua-api/README.md

 eloqua.getAccounts(ids, callback);
 ```

-- `ids`: type: array.
+- `ids`: array.
 An array containing integers that represent the IDs of the accounts in Eloqua.
-- `callback`: type: function.
+- `callback`: function.
 The callback function.
 Takes one parameter, `res`, which is the data returned by the query.

 Example request:
 ```js